-According to the results of a study published in the latest issue of the American Journal of Medicine, incidences of cancer are dramatically reduced when the patient partakes in high-dose lipophilic statin use.
+According to the results of a study published in the American Journal of Medicine, incidences of cancer are dramatically reduced when the patient partakes in high-dose lipophilic statin use.

 Lipophilic, meaning they are soluble in fat, statins are currently used to lower cholesterol in patients around the world.
 Examples of name brand drugs that are lipophilic statins include Zocor, Lipitor, Mevacor and Lescol.
 The new study, however, points to new uses for the drugs.